Fed's Daly says central bank likely on track for more rate cuts

 By Michael S. Derby

-NEW YORK (Reuters) - Federal Reserve Bank of San Francisco President Mary Daly said on Tuesday that even with last month’s rate cut monetary policy is still working to bring inflation pressures down.
+NEW YORK (Reuters) -Federal Reserve Bank of San Francisco President Mary Daly said on Tuesday the central bank remains on track for more rate cuts this year as long as data meets expectations, while noting that even with last month’s rate cut, monetary policy is still working to bring inflation pressures down.

-The half percentage point cut in the federal funds rate target implemented in September was a “right-sizing” of the stance of interest rate policy, “recognizing the progress we’ve made and loosening the policy reins a bit, but not letting go,” Daly said in the text of a speech prepared for an event at New York University.
+The half percentage point cut in the federal funds rate target implemented in September was a “right-sizing” of the stance of interest rate policy, “recognizing the progress we’ve made and loosening the policy reins a bit, but not letting go,” Daly said in a speech given before an event at New York University.

 Daly noted that “even with this adjustment, policy remains restrictive, exerting additional downward pressure on inflation to ensure it reaches 2%.”

-While Daly did not say what she wants to see from monetary policy going forward, she said the Fed “must stay vigilant and be intentional," working to deliver inflation at the target amid a job market defined by full employment.
+Daly also said the Fed “must stay vigilant and be intentional," working to deliver inflation at the target amid a job market defined by full employment.

 Last month, the Fed lowered its target rate to between 4.75% and 5% in recognition of easing inflation pressures and rising risks to the job market, and penciled in around 50 basis points more worth of cuts into year end.
 But strong September hiring data showed more labor market vigor than most had expected, in turn calling into question the pace and size of future rate cuts.